ukates/final-project/README.md

 * solicit feedback from classmates
 * provide feedback to classmates

+### :bangbang: Deliverables for Week 2
+ To achieve your week 1 goals, complete the following for credit:

-- [ ] Fork the `final-project` repository.
-This will create a personal copy of the repository on your GitHub account.
+- [ ] Clone the `final-project` repository from your own fork.

-- [ ] Clone the `final-project` repository.
 This will download a copy of the repo to your computer so you can begin adding files.
+Just like we've done in previous projects.

 - [ ] Formalize the design you discussed in Week 1 by adding one or more files to the `design` folder.
-These files can be outlines, diagrams, written descriptions of programming structure, pseudocode, or anything that helps you plan out ** BEFORE ** you begin coding.
+These files can be outlines, diagrams, written descriptions of programming structure, pseudocode, or anything that helps you plan out **BEFORE** you begin coding.

 - [ ] Add your python program to the `devel` folder.

-- [ ] Add a `README` file to your `devel` folder explaining, in detail, how to run your program.
-Include a detailed description, screenshots, requires modules (if any need to be installed), etc. Anything a complete stranger would need to get your program running.
+- [ ] Update the `README.md` file to your `devel` folder explaining, in detail, how to run your program.
+Instructions are in the starter file I placed in the `devel` folder.